effektif/admin-docs/docs/update-notes.rst

 Last but not least, Effektif 3.4 supports Apache Tomcat 7 and 8.
 For now, you can use either version, but we recommend the optional upgrade to Tomcat 8.

+If you are using Effektif in combination with a Signavio system, you are required to update your Signavio sytem as well to version 9.7 or higher.

 When updating Effektif and your infrastructure, follow the following sequence:

 #.
 Update Java to Java 8 (required)